Niall1985/URLshortenerPython/README.md

 1) Run the script: python urlshortner.py
 2) Enter the URL which you wish to shorten: https://www.example.com
 3) Short URL: http://tinyurl.com/y4nr2b3a
-## How It Works
-1) The script prompts the user to enter a URL.
-2) It uses the pyshorteners library to shorten the provided URL using the TinyURL (tinyurl) service.
-3) The shortened URL is then printed to the console.